B-UMMI/chewBBACA/README.md

 **Parameters:**

-`-i`, `--input-files` Path to the directory that contains the input FASTA
+`-i, --input-files`: (REQUIRED) Path to the directory that contains the input FASTA files.
-     files.
 		     Alternatively, a single file with a list of paths to FASTA files, one per line.

-`-o`, `--output-directory` Output directory where the process will store
+`-o, --output-directory`: (REQUIRED) Output directory where the process will store
-     intermediate files and create the schema's
+     			  intermediate files and create the schema's directory.
-     directory.

-`--n`, `--schema-name` (Optional) Name given to the folder that will store the schema
+`--n, --schema-name`: (Optional) Name given to the folder that will store the schema
       		      files (default: schema_seed).

-`--ptf`, `--training-file` (Optional) Path to the Prodigal training file.
+`--ptf, --training-file`: (Optional) Path to the Prodigal training file.
 We strongly
         		  advise users to provide a Prodigal training file and to keep using the same training file to ensure consistent results (default: None).

-`--bsr`, `--blast-score-ratio` (Optional) BLAST Score Ratio value.
+`--bsr, --blast-score-ratio`: (Optional) BLAST Score Ratio value.
 Sequences with alignments
         		      with a BSR value equal to or greater than this value will be considered as sequences from the same gene (default: 0.6).

-`--l`, `--minimum-length` (Optional) Minimum sequence length value.
+`--l, --minimum-length`: (Optional) Minimum sequence length value.
 Coding sequences
       			 shorter than this value are excluded (default: 201).

-`--t`, `--translation-table` (Optional) Genetic code used to predict genes and to translate
+`--t, --translation-table`: (Optional) Genetic code used to predict genes and to translate
       			    coding sequences (default: 11).

-`--st`, `--size-threshold` (Optional) CDS size variation threshold.
+`--st, --size-threshold`: (Optional) CDS size variation threshold.
 Added to the schema's
        			  config file and used to identify alleles with a length value that deviates from the locus length mode during the allele calling process (default: 0.2).

-`--cpu`, `--cpu-cores` (Optional) Number of CPU cores that will be used to run the
+`--cpu, --cpu-cores`: (Optional) Number of CPU cores that will be used to run the
         	      CreateSchema process (will be redefined to a lower value if it is equal to or exceeds the total number of available CPU cores)(default: 1).

-`--b`, `--blast-path` (Optional) Path to the BLAST executables (default: assumes BLAST
+`--b, --blast-path`: (Optional) Path to the BLAST executables (default: assumes BLAST
 		     executables were added to PATH).

-`--pm`, `--prodigal-mode` (Optional) Prodigal running mode (default: single).
+`--pm, --prodigal-mode`: (Optional) Prodigal running mode (default: single).

-`--CDS` (Optional) If provided, input is a single or several FASTA
+`--CDS`: (Optional) If provided, input is a single or several FASTA
          files with coding sequences (default: False).

-`--no-cleanup` (Optional) If provided, intermediate files generated during process
+`--no-cleanup`: (Optional) If provided, intermediate files generated during process
 		execution are not removed at the end (default: False).

 **Outputs:**